 With a B2B referral program, you not only make it easier for customers to tell others that you exist, but you get to suggest what they say.
 You can write messages that outline a referral chat – who you are, why the lead should work with you – and then make it so customers can just hit send.
 This ease of connection makes it more likely that customers will refer you out to others.

-Meanwhile, referrals are easier to track.
+Meanwhile, referrals are easier to track with referral software and automated machine learning.
 With a B2B business, a referral program can be great to have in place, as you can follow what customers bring in the most new buyers.
 Reward your best referrers with bonuses, or tailor the program to better suit clients’ needs in order to bring in even more customers through referrals.

 Finally, a referral program can help you use advocate-marketers to increase conversion rates.
 Leads who have heard about a business through a trusted source are far more likely to sign up with or purchase from a brand.
 These are considered warm leads.
 They know what you do already, and they have a trusted source vouching for you.

 Here are some stats that help it all hit home, from Forbes and Social Media Today:

 - 78% of marketers attest that a B2B referral marketing program program draws in valuable leads